New Home Inspection (Construction | Phase)

 1. Try and let your builder or project manager know well in advance that you will have a third-party inspector conducting independent phase inspections on your behalf.
 This has the advantage of putting them on notice, which will improve their attention to detail from the start.
 Also, it will require your project manager to be more accurate with their projected timelines.
 One of the most common complaints when dealing with your project manager is their inability to deliver an accurate timeline.

 2. Your home builder may also have some requirements that may need to be met by your inspector.
 Try and obtain this well in advance and get it to your inspector to avoid any last minute difficulties.
 The requirements are usually minimal, and any quality home inspection company should have no issues supplying the needed documentation.

 How many physical visits or appearances do you make during the course of a 3 phase inspection?

 Our visits can vary based on your needs, but the quotes we send will are for a single visit per phase (3 visits total).
 There are times when we document and report on major defects with the home, or when there are a large number of notable defects.
-In both of those scenarios it can be difficult to determine if the builder has made any of the agreed upon repairs, in which case our services are requested for a re-inspection.
-There is a fee for any additional inspections, which is contingent upon our estimated time of site.
+In both of those scenarios, it can be difficult to determine if the builder has made any of the agreed upon repairs, in which case our services are requested for a re-inspection.
+There is a fee for any additional inspections, which is contingent upon our estimated time on-site.